Hot Flashes and Night Sweats (PDQ®): Supportive care - Health Professional Information [NCI]

 Hot flashes and night sweats are common in cancer survivors, particularly women, but they can also occur in men.
 Pathophysiologic mechanisms are complex.
 Treatment options are broad-based, including hormonal agents, nonhormonal pharmacotherapies, and diverse integrative medicine modalities.[1 ]

-Hot flashes occur in approximately two-thirds of postmenopausal women with a breast cancer history and are associated with night sweats in 44%.[2 ,3 ] For most breast cancer and prostate cancer patients, hot flash intensity is moderate to severe.
+Hot flashes occur in approximately two-thirds of postmenopausal women with a history of breast cancer and are associated with night sweats in 44% of these women.[2 ,3 ] The severity of hot flashes in patients with breast cancer has been associated with sleep difficulty, higher pain severity, and poor psychological functioning.[4 ]
+In premenopausal breast cancer survivors, vasomotor symptoms—including hot flashes and night sweats—have been associated with depression, an effect that may be mediated by sleep disturbance.[5 ]
+For most breast cancer patients and prostate cancer patients, hot flash intensity is moderate to severe.
 Sweating can be part of the hot flash complex that characterizes the vasomotor instability of menopause.
-Physiologically, sweating mediates core body temperature by producing transdermal evaporative heat loss.[4 ,5 ] Hot flashes accompanied by sweating that occur during the sleeping hours are often called night sweats.[6 ]
+Physiologically, sweating mediates core body temperature by producing transdermal evaporative heat loss.[6 ,7 ] Hot flashes accompanied by sweating that occur during the sleeping hours are often called night sweats.[8 ]
 Another synonym found in the literature is hot flushes.

-Approximately 20% of women without breast cancer seek medical treatment for postmenopausal symptoms, including symptoms related to vasomotor instability.[7 ]
-Vasomotor symptoms resolve spontaneously in most patients in this population, with only 20% of affected women reporting significant hot flashes 4 years after the last menses.[7 ]
+Approximately 20% of women without breast cancer seek medical treatment for postmenopausal symptoms, including symptoms related to vasomotor instability.[9 ]
+Vasomotor symptoms resolve spontaneously in most patients in this population, with only 20% of affected women reporting significant hot flashes 4 years after the last menses.[9 ]
 There are no comparable data for women with metastatic breast cancer.
-Three-quarters of men with locally advanced or metastatic prostate cancer treated with medical or surgical orchiectomy experience hot flashes.[8 ]
+Three-quarters of men with locally advanced or metastatic prostate cancer treated with medical or surgical orchiectomy experience hot flashes.[10 ]

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.